raspberrypilearning/uploading-weather-data-to-weather-underground/en/step_6.md

     humidity_str = "{0:.2f}".format(humidity)
     ```

-1. Now build the complete HTTP request, including your humidity value:
+1. Now, at the bottom of the file, build the complete HTTP request, including your humidity value:

     ```python
     r= requests.get(